-The Voice Indonesia Country Team has developed specific focus areas based upon the country contextual analysis.
-These need to be considered when developing an application.
-Beyond this guidance, the following general factors are provided as a guide to inform potential applicants of whether or not their application is focused on issues that are encouraged and therefore likely to be considered:
+The following factors are provided as a guide to inform potential applicants of whether or not their application is focused on issues that are encouraged and therefore likely to be considered:

-- Proposed project corresponds with the policy advocacy focus area (for Influencing grant) or example of learning agenda (for Innovate and Learn grant). - The targeted groups are more than two, in order to ensure the intersectionality in the programme.
-For example: young women with disability, the elderly of minority group, etc. - Activities support and compliment the Voice impact themes and target groups. - The project's geographical coverage(s) is only preferred the following provinces in Indonesia: DKI Jakarta, West Java, Central Java, East Java, West Nusa Tenggara, East Nusa Tenggara, South Sulawesi. - Communication and engagement approaches contribute to awareness, influencing understanding, cooperation and collaboration. - Demonstration of links and/or coordination with relevant organisations, communities and government. - Promotion and participation of women at all levels in activity implementation. - Demonstration that benefits created by the project will be properly or widely disbursed. - Activities that demonstrate long-term benefits for constituents and/or marginalised and discriminated people. - Demonstration of skill and experience in the community/civil society/sector and geographic area. - Demonstration of project management understanding and approach to grant use. - Promotion of inclusive and accountable transparent processes. - Co-contributions proposed by organisation and/or Voice target groups i.e. labour, office, materials and funds.
+- Proposed project corresponds with the policy advocacy focus area (for Influencing grant) or example of learning agenda (for Innovate and Learn grant). - Activities support and compliment the Voice impact themes and target groups. - Communication and engagement approaches that contribute to awareness, influencing understanding, cooperation and collaboration. - Demonstration of links and/or coordination with relevant organisations, communities and government; - Promotion and participation of women at all levels in activity implementation. - Demonstration that benefits created by the project will be properly or widely disbursed. - Activities that demonstrate long-term benefits for constituents and/or marginalised and discriminated people. - Demonstration of skill and experience in the community/civil society/sector and geographic area. - Demonstration of project management understanding and approach to grant use. - Promotion of inclusive and accountable transparent processes. - Co-contributions proposed by organisation and/or Voice target groups i.e. labour, office, materials and funds.